Last updated: August 10, 2026

 Key Benefits

-- Adjustable amperage for compatibility with different electrical setups
+- Adjustable output for different home electrical setups

-- Wi‑Fi app for scheduling, monitoring, and notifications
+- Wi-Fi app for scheduling, monitoring, and reminders

-- UL listed and ENERGY STAR certified with a three-year parts warranty
+- UL Listed, ENERGY STAR certified, and backed by a three-year manufacturer warranty

 Autel EV Charger